apache/incubator-gluten/docs/velox-backend-limitations.md

 ### Spill

 `OutOfMemoryExcetpion` may still be triggered within current implementation of spill-to-disk feature, when shuffle partitions is set to a large number.
 When this case happens, please try to reduce the partition number to get rid of the OOM.

+### TableScan on data types

+- Byte type (fallback behavior)
+- Timestamp type

+  Only reading with INT96 and dictionary encoding is supported.
+When reading INT64 represented millisecond/microsecond timestamps, or INT96 represented timestamps of other encodings, exceptions can occur.

+- Complex types
+  - Parquet scan of nested array with struct or array as element type is not supported in Velox (fallback behavior).
+  - Parquet scan of nested map with struct as key type, or array type as value type is not supported in Velox (fallback behavior).